 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

 Gel Wood Stain

-Gel wood stain is a fairly new products for staining wood.
+Gel wood stain is a fairly new product for staining wood.
 It arrived on the scene in the late 20th century.
-Gel wood stain has thick pigments and comes in a jelly type form.
+Gel wood stain has thick pigments and comes in a jelly-type form.

 What types of applications are good for using Gel wood stain.
-Vertical applications is the first one which comes to mind.
-Due to it’s thickness a vertical wall is a good application for using the Gel wood stain.
+Vertical applications are the first one that comes to mind.
+Due to its thickness, a vertical wall is a good application for using the Gel wood stain.

 The Gel wood stain has a low penetrating capability which is why it is preferred for wood staining.
-With different species of wood allowing different penetrating due to different size of wood pigments Gel wood stains work very well for applying wood stain.
+With different species of wood allowing different penetrating due to different sizes of wood pigments, Gel wood stains work very well for applying wood stain.

 |Even Finish||Slow Drying|

 |Deep Penetration||Mold Capable|